taddybearrr/sql-data-warehouse-project/README.md

 ## 📘 Project Overview

 This project showcases a complete SQL-based data warehouse solution developed using a Medallion Architecture (Bronze → Silver → Gold) for a fictional retail company, **Velocity Bikes**.
-Inspired by a real-world framework taught by *Data With Baraa*, I transformed fragmented ERP and CRM data into an analytics-ready star schema to support business intelligence and stakeholder decision-making.
+Inspired by a real-world framework taught by *Baraa Khatib Salkini*, I transformed fragmented ERP and CRM data into an analytics-ready star schema to support business intelligence and stakeholder decision-making.

 ## 🔍 Business Problem